kaizhu256/node-utility2/README.md

   fi
 }
 shBuildCleanup || exit $?
-# upload build-artifacts to github
-if [ "$TRAVIS" ]
-then
 shBuildGithubUploadCleanup() {
   # this function will cleanup build-artifacts in local gh-pages repo
   return
 }
+# upload build-artifacts to github,
-  # if number of commits > 16, then squash older commits
+# and if number of commits > 16, then squash older commits
 COMMIT_LIMIT=16 shRun shBuildGithubUpload || exit $?
-fi
 # exit with $EXIT_CODE
 exit $EXIT_CODE
 ```